How to Write Foreign Character Accents Using Your Chromebook

-If you’re new to Chromebooks and you’re a bit of a world traveller or you regularly communicate in a language that uses accents, such as French or Spanish, you will need to know how to type them using your Chromebook.
+If you’re new to Chromebooks and you’re a bit of a world traveler or you regularly communicate in a language that uses accents, such as French or Spanish, you will need to know how to type them using your Chromebook.

 Add Keyboard Layouts